Last Updated on

 For those who are heat-sensitive, the pocketed coils inside the Helix greatly boost air flow, ensuring that there is no trapped heat making your night sweaty and uncomfortable.
 The thin polyester cover also improves breathability.

-For those who have back problems, Helix uses responsive Dynamic Foam and the coil layer to ensure that the mattress contours around your back and aligns it in a natural position.
+For those who have back problems, Helix uses responsive Dynamic Foam, memory foam and the coil layer to ensure that the mattress contours around your back and aligns it in a natural position.

 Casper may not feel as luxurious as Helix, but it does provide a great sleeping experience.

-The active foam layer at the top creates a pleasant, bouncy surface tension while the memory foam underneath feels quite plush.
+The open-cell foam layer at the top creates a responsive and cool surface while the memory foam underneath feels quite plush.

 Comparing Helix sleep vs. Casper on cooling, I’d say the Helix wins.